FloMedja/medium_articles/devconf_us_aug_2024/devconf_us_aug_2024.md

 Jen Krieger is a tech enthusiast with 25 years of experience in the open-source software space and is currently the VP of Engineering Operations at GitHub.

 Jen spoke about AI and its impact on how we work.
 AI has existed for some time, but recent advancements have brought its usage to a broader audience.
-Jen highlights the fact that we have a conflicted relationship with **change**.
+Jen highlighted the fact that we have a conflicted relationship with **change**.
 We need to remain open to evaluating the new tools introduced by the current AI movement and embrace them to improve our productivity when they prove useful.
 Technology can be both a benefit to our personal lives and a potential threat to our jobs.
 The current AI trend is similar to past groundbreaking technologies.
 We need to be mindful of the **social changes** brought about by technology and adopt a **systems thinking** approach to its implementation.